ARM-software/psa-api/doc/crypto/api/ops/kdf.rst

     This is usually a key of type `PSA_KEY_TYPE_PASSWORD` passed to `psa_key_derivation_input_key()` or a direct input passed to `psa_key_derivation_input_bytes()` that is a password or passphrase.
 It can also be high-entropy secret, for example, a key of type `PSA_KEY_TYPE_DERIVE`, or the shared secret resulting from a key agreement.

-    If the secret is a direct input, the derivation operation cannot be used to derive keys: the operation will not allow a call to `psa_key_derivation_output_key()`.
+    If the secret is a direct input, the derivation operation cannot be used to derive keys: the operation will not permit a call to `psa_key_derivation_output_key()`.

 .. macro:: PSA_KEY_DERIVATION_INPUT_LABEL
     :definition: /* implementation-defined value */